-Make your way to the coastal resort town of Cascais only 30 km west of the city.
+Make your way to the coastal resort town of Cascais, only 30 km west of the city.
 Popular for its sandy beaches and busy marina.
 The charming beachfront old town is home to the medieval Nossa Senhora da Luz Fort and the Citadel Palace, a former royal retreat.

 Where To Stay in Lisbon

-There are plenty of great hotels in Lisbon, but as with many cities, we find a self-contained apartment to be a great way to enjoy Lisbon and often cheaper than staying in a hotel room.
+There are plenty of great hotels in central Lisbon, but as with many cities, we find a self-contained apartment to be a great way to enjoy Lisbon and often cheaper than staying in a hotel room.
 We often stay in a centrally located apartment so we can be close to all the Lisbon highlights and still have the advantage of self-catering when we don’t feel like eating out.

-This comprehensive guide on where to stay in Lisbon gives you the low down on the best neighbourhoods to stay in in Lisbon.
+This comprehensive guide on where to stay in Lisbon gives you the low down on the best neighbourhoods to stay in Lisbon.